 The application can be found here or by visiting ncuf.coop/bkgrants.

 The Foundation has been highlighting Biz Kid$ grantees that have been leveraging Biz Kid$ and its curriculum to build students financial literacy and economic education skills.
-Some examples include:
+Some recent examples include:

 What the Grants Fund

 Biz Kid$ Financial Education Grants may be used to fund innovative programs that improve the financial education of youth through the use of the Biz Kid$ program.
 Projects may engage teachers, students, education leaders, local PBS stations, or community stakeholders through events, activities, and/or curriculum distribution.
 Each project should create innovative and engaging activities incorporating Biz Kid$ materials.
 Funds may not be used as a cash donation to a third party.

 Grants Aligned with Biz Kid$